 As a shareholder Border to Coast has a responsibility for effective stewardship of the companies it invests in, whether directly or indirectly through mandates with fund managers.
-It will practices active ownership through the full use of rights available including voting, monitoring companies, engagement and litigation.
-As a responsible shareholder, we are a signatory to the UK Stewardship Code3 and are committed to being a signatory to the 2020 Code; we are also a signatory theto the UN - supported Principles of Responsible Investment4.
+It practises active ownership through the full use of rights available including voting, monitoring companies, engagement and litigation.
+As a responsible shareholder, we are committed to being a signatory to the 2020 UK Stewardship Code4 and [have made an application to become a signatory by submitting our 2021 Responsible Investment & Stewardship Report to the Financial Reporting Council] ; we are also a signatory to the UN - supported Principles of Responsible Investment5.